HelmyBlub/chatSim/tasks.md

 Tasks:
-- select citizen
-    - display data
-    - toogle following with camera
-- selection for other things like houses, tree, mushroom
-- paint citizen with a tool based on their job
+- bug: zooming and selecting
+- thinks about day+night cycles
+    - go to bed at night to recharge energy
+    - if has a home -> faster reg, less sleep required
+    - food drain lowered but food gain per mushroom reduced,
+        - be able to survive one day without food
 - inventory management causes a lot of problems how they should behave
     - restructure code for some new citizen behavior better considering inventory?
     - reserver space for food always
     - house should give storage capcity
         - if hungry and no food, should check if food at home
-- thinks about day+night cycles
-    - go to bed at night to recharge energy
-    - if has a home -> faster reg, less sleep required
-    - food drain lowered but food gain per mushroom reduced,
-        - be able to survive one day without food
+- change: panning should not wait for timer if moved to far
+- selection for other things like houses, tree, mushroom
+- paint citizen with a tool based on their job
 - more structured map house placing, do not place houses above each other
 - bug: lumberjacks should not switch between trees after just one wood
 - job "food market"